Due to our complete dependence on electricity and because of frequent blackouts, power backup

 has become a necessity.
 Before discussing various types of generators suitable for home use, let's briefly review how electricity is produced and what causes massive power outages.
 Technically speaking, electric energy (which is often casually called electricity

 electricity is produced from mechanical energy, which in turned is extracted from various primary forms of energy, such as chemical energy in fuels.

 Currently, the dominating method of electricity generation employed in power plants is the one that uses steam turbines.
-These turbines burn fossil-based fuels or split atoms of nuclear fuel to heat water and make highly pressurized steam.
+These turbines burn fossil-based fuels or split atoms of nuclear material to heat water and make highly pressurized steam.
 The steam's pressure spins the blades on the turbine's shaft.
 The spinning shafts turns the generator's electromagnets inside electric coils.
 This creates an alternating magnetic field in the coils, which induces AC voltage.
 This voltage is then amplified and applied to the network of cables of the power grids.
 From there, distribution lines go to the transformers on utility poles or on the ground.
 They reduce the voltage to the level suitable for conventional household devices.

 In the US, all power generator stations are interconnected in the systems called grids